hackclub/hackclub/workshops/konami_code/README.md

 **Note:** Make sure the `<script>` tag, which is in your body, is just above the closing `</body>` tag and whatever code you write in the `<body>` should be above that `<script>` tag or else it will throw you errors.

 **Explanation:** We are adding a canvas element which will be later used for the confetti.
-Then there is also a `secret-div`, it will be initially hidden but when someone types the konami code, we'll make it visible.
+Then there is also a `secret-div` which will be hidden but when someone types the Konami Code, we'll make it visible.

 We are done with our HTML and here is our final code: